venisprajapati/symptom-disease-api/README.md

 # symptom-disease-api
-An API for finding disease by its symptoms, using AWS Api gateway, Lambda functions and Dynamodb.
+An API for finding disease by its symptoms, using Aws API gateway, Lambda functions and DynamoDB.

 ## System diagram